brian-jarvis/test-ansible-work/README.md

 The purpose of the test-vars.yml is to validate multiple methods of using variables both clear and vaulted.
 Focus was on variables that are set in group_vars then used in the inventory.
 Also vars that are used in the middle of a string value.

+**Note:** the inventory defines `openshift_master_identity_providers` and the group_vars `openshift_master_identity_providers_groupvar`.
+This is done to demonstrate usage of the vaulted variable in both an inventory setting and a group_vars setting.
+If you are using this as an example for OpenShift 3.11 the correct variable name is `openshift_master_identity_providers`.
+Copy/Paste can be dangerous, use caution.

 To execute run the following command
 ~~~ bash
 ansible-playbook -i inventory test-vars.yml --ask-vault-pass